panorama-research/mobstr-dataset/README.md

 This repository contains artifacts such as requirements and architecture models for the [WATERS FMTV 2019 challenge][1].
 The WATERS FMTV 2019 challenge is an industrial case study used as part of the 10th International Workshop on Analysis Tools and Methodologies for Embedded and Real-time Systems (WATERS).
 It was originally proposed by Arne Hamann, Dakshina Dasari, and Falk Wurst, Corporate Research Robert Bosch GmbH and Ignacio Sañudo, Nicola Capodieci, Paolo Burgio and Marko Bertogna, University of Modena and Reggio Emilia.

-The artifacts in this repository are based on the solution to the challenge provided by the [PANORAMA research project][2] in the [APP4MC Eclipse project][3].
+The artifacts in this repository are based on the challenge description and are provided by the [PANORAMA research project][2], specifically by the [contributors][7].
 The corresponding AMALTHEA model for the challenge is included here.
-The original file can be found in the [APP4MC Github Repository][4].
+The original file can be found in the [Eclipse APP4MC Github Repository][4].

 The system described in the WATERS FMTV 2019 challenge is an automated driving system that includes lane following and routing features.
 The original challenge definition was used as a starting point, but refinements have been applied when necessary.
 We make no claim on the completeness or correctness of any of the artefacts available for download here.